EAMIRorg/GSR/README.md

 ## Data Viewer Software - a related repository
 The IMAGS Data Viewer software is an open-source project available here:<br>
 https://github.com/EAMIRorg/IMAGS

+## Contributing

+Navigate to the [CONTRIBUTING.md](./CONTRIBUTING.md) file for guidelines on how to contribute to the project.